tmandal/CarND-Vehicle-Detection/writeup.md

 The filtering is done via heatmap technique as suggested in the project.
 Basically, each bounding box as detected by the classifier heats up its region in an empty image of one color channel.
 As the stimulations of detected bounding boxes add up, overlapping regions of bounding boxes separate out strong regions from weak regions in this heatmap.
 Applying a threshold on this stimulated heatmap helps isolate bounding boxes of vehicles which tend to have strong signals from classifier.
 Then, strong pixels are collected from this heatmap and grouped them into rectangles that are expected to be wrapping around detected vehicles.
 Thus, weaker false positive bounding boxes are rejected and stronger bounding boxes are coalesced to generate bounding boxes of detected vehicles.

+Below are the images captured from vehicle detection pipeline for a test image.

 ![alt text][image2]
 ![alt text][image3]
 ![alt text][image4]